List of EastEnders characters introduced in 2007: Manju Patel

 Manju Patel is played by Leena Dhingra.
 Originally a guest character, Mrs Patel's primary purpose was as a plot device in the exit of nurse Naomi Julien, after the actress Petra Letang left the show.
-However, following her two appearances on 4 May and 21 May 2007, she became popular with fans, to the point where she has been called a "cult icon" by Digital Spy soaps editor Kris Green.
+However, following her two appearances on 4 May and 21 May 2007, Mrs Patel became popular with fans, to the point where she was called a "cult icon" by Digital Spy soaps editor Kris Green.
 It was announced on 16 August 2007 that she would be return to the show later in 2007.

 Mrs Patel is a patient of Walford's general practitioner, May Wright (Amanda Drew).
 May writes out a double prescription for her, and takes one of the bottles of dihydrocodeine pills for her own personal use.
 She later tells nurse Naomi Julien (Petra Letang) that it is a mistake, after Mrs Patel points this out.

 Mrs Patel is later mentioned on 9 August 2007 during a telephone conversation between Dot Branning (June Brown) and Charlie Slater (Derek Martin).
 On 9 November it is revealed that Mrs Patel is Billy Mitchell's (Perry Fenwick) new landlady.
 She gives him one month's notice to vacate the flat along with his wife Honey (Emma Barton) and baby Janet because she wants a professional couple with no children to live there.
 Eventually, Mrs Patel decides to evict the couple from the flat.
 However, Billy changes the locks so Mrs Patel cannot enter.
 When Billy is out buying nappies, Mrs Patel gets help from her nephews to get into the flat and remove Honey, the children and all their belongings.
-She offers Billy money as a good will gesture but Billy refuses to accept it.
+She offers Billy money as a goodwill gesture, but Billy refuses to accept it.

 Though she does not appear again, Manju is mentioned on 13 May 2008 by Shabnam Masood (Zahra Ahmadi) who tells her mother Zainab (Nina Wadia) that she is going to see if Mrs Patel has any new clothes in her Sari shop.
-On 24 July Mrs Patel's shop is mentioned by Jane Beale (Laurie Brett) when she is looking to buy some fabric for an Indian lunch that she and Husband Ian (Adam Woodyatt) are holding at the café.
-They buy the material from Mrs Patel after seeing it although Mrs Patel isn't seen.
+On 24 July, Mrs Patel's shop is mentioned by Jane Beale (Laurie Brett) when she is looking to buy some fabric for an Indian lunch that she and husband Ian (Adam Woodyatt) are holding at the café.
+They buy the material from Mrs Patel after seeing it although Mrs Patel is not seen.
 Mrs Patel is then mentioned on 24 March 2009 when Syd Chambers (Nina Toussaint-White) announces she is renting 13a Turpin Road, the flat above the bookies from her.
 In April 2010, she rents the flat to Syed (Marc Elliott) and Amira Masood (Preeya Kalidas).
 In 2012 she is mentioned by Denise Fox (Diane Parish) and Zainab at Heather Trott's (Cheryl Fergison) funeral service.